sofiabsilva/100-days-of-code/log.md

 **Today's Progress:** Done Day 18 of #JavaScript30 "How JavaScript's Array Reduce Works" and installed ESLint on atom, now I need to learn how to make the most out of it.

 **Thoughts:** Wes Bos explained so well the % (modulus), and I actually loved the method he used to convert seconds to hour: mins: secs.

+### Day 98: August 7, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Watched Day 19 of #JavaScript30 but didn't actually do it (I'm skipping this one - WebCam Fun) because of a youtube comment lol (this is probably not something I would need to use anytime soon so, I decided to just understand the basics and know this thing exists) But started working on Day 20 - Speech recognition.
+Couldn't make the local host work.
+So instead did some codewars hahah

+**Thoughts:** Yesterday was mu brithday so I skipped a day of coding!

+### Day 99: August 8, 2018
+#### :mortar_board: Learning

+**Today's Progress:** CodeWars once again, I'm really enjoying these things (but I'm only doing the 8kyu for now).
+I also am installing node.js